Sea Kayaking Vacations

 - Stand-up Paddleboards

-On the island we are in communication with the mainland via VHF
+- On the island we are in communication with the mainland via VHF marine radio

 On Day 1 to 3 at Southwest Caye, we are "base camping" - sleeping in tent-walled cabanas.
 These spacious safari-style tents are have ample headroom to walk around and are on raised wooden floors with double or single beds.
 On the island we have a fresh water collection system for drinking water, fresh water showers, modern composting toilets, and a fully equipped kitchen.
 We also have a large dining area and resource library lounge.